 insurance program.
 I am a life member of the society (LM #4501) and strongly encourage all

 philatelists no matter what your specialty to join.
 A link to their excellent home page is

-provided here: http://www.stamps.org.
-I have been Chairman of
+provided here: https://www.stamps.org.
+I was Chairman of

 Are there still stamp collectors trying to collect the entire world?
 There sure are!
 The

 International Society of Worldwide Stamp Collectors (ISWSC) has